AusDTO/Digital-Service-Standard/proposed_site/digital_service_standard.md

 6. Assess what personal user data and information the service will be providing, using or storing and put in place appropriate measures to address security risks, legal responsibilities and privacy considerations​

-7. Build the service using agile, iterative and user-centred methods
+7. Build the service using agile, iterative, collaborative and user-centred methods

-8. Build the service with common look, feel, tone and function that meets the needs of users​
+8. Build the service with consistent look, feel, tone and function that meets the needs of users​ including those with disability

 9. Use web service APIs, open standards and common government solutions where possible and make all new source code open and reusable where appropriate